cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 ## Regular expressions: Regexi?

 Regular expressions are one of the building blocks of almost any text parser.
 While we won't discuss them in great detail (there are many, better resources available), I will note that learning how to write simple regexes doesn't take much time at all.
-As you progress and want to match more and more, Google around: due to their wide spread use, it's basically guaranteed that someone's had the same problem.
+As you progress and want to match more and more, Google around: due to their widespread use, it's basically guaranteed that someone's had the same problem.

 Regular expressions allow you to describe the "shape" of text you would like to match.
 For example, if a sentence has the phrase "the term", followed by some text, followed by "means" we might assume that that sentence is defining a word or phrase.
 Regexes give us many tools to narrow down the shape of acceptable text, including special characters to indicate whitespace, the beginning and end of a line, and "word boundaries" like commas, spaces, etc.